oss-aspen/8Knot/README.md

 8Knot is a multi-container application.

-The web-server, worker-pool, and redis-cache containers communicate with one another via docker network.
+The app-server, worker-pool, and redis-cache containers communicate with one another via docker network.

 All of the build/tear-down is done with `docker-compose`.